hyperledger-archives/iroha/docs/source/deployment.rst

 Prerequisites
 """""""""""""

- * One ore more <virtual> machines with a linux distributive installed.
+ * One ore more <virtual> machines with a Linux distributive installed.
  * SSH access to those machines
  * Ansible installed on a local machine